 Depending on the storage service used, storing data in an archive typically costs around a third as much as storing data that is always available.

-As with all other costs for user-uploaded data hosted on the Platform, Seven Bridges passes the charges that we incur for archiving data directly to the customer without markup.
+As with all other costs for user-uploaded data hosted on the Platform, Seven Bridges passes the charges that we incur for archiving data directly to the customer.

 In June 2020, Amazon's S3 in the US East region charged $0.021-0.023 per gigabyte of standard storage data per month.
 A gigabyte of data stored in Amazon's archiving facility, Glacier, in the same region was billed at $0.004 per GB per month.
 Keeping data in Glacier rather than S3 would yield monthly savings of approximately 80%.

 In addition to data hosting charges, Amazon Glacier may charge additional archival, restoration or early deletion fees.
-If you incur these additional costs, then we will pass them on to you without markup.
+If you incur these additional costs, then we will pass them on to you.

 However, if archival storage is accessed infrequently over a number of months, these charges should not be expected to affect the projected cost savings significantly.